 - Buckets filled with sand should be kept in appropriate places for smothering the fire.

 - Fire protection and detection equipment must be maintained during construction and demolition.

-For fire safety, compliance builders and site supervisors need to ensure the required fire precautions are installed in the building while under construction, like installation of fire doors, suitable fire extinguishers on each storey of the building and fireproofing no matter what size or stage of the construction work.
+For Commercial Fire Protection, compliance builders and site supervisors need to ensure the required fire precautions are installed in the building while under construction, like installation of fire doors, suitable fire extinguishers on each storey of the building and fireproofing no matter what size or stage of the construction work.